alshedivat/al-folio/_pages/about.md

 I am currently working toward the Phd degree at the City University of Hong Kong.
 My research interests include *applied cryptography*, *blockchain*, and *network security*.
 Notably, my thesis comprehensively studies the undergoing decentralized storage projects such as Filecoin and Chia, and proposes efficient zero knowledge auditing designs for blockchain-enabled validation.

-In my leisure time, I enjoy exploring the following topics: *cognitive science*, *deep learning for NLP*, *cosmology*, *control theory*, *management science*, and history of science on general.
+In my leisure time, I enjoy exploring the following topics: *cognitive science*, *deep learning for NLP*, *cosmology*, *control theory*, *management science*, and history of science in general.

 My favourite game is *Capitalism II*.